kaihendry/hendry.iki.fi/cv/resume.md

-Infrastructure Delivery specialist with more than 25 years of experience.
+An Infrastructure Delivery specialist with more than 25 years of experience.
 Keen on the managed compute trend of the Cloud, to drive operational efficiency, simplicity and continuous software value delivery.

 ### Infrastructure Lead at Thoughtworks

 December 2020 - Present | UK

-* Leading and mentoring high-performing engineering teams, fostering a culture of reliability and innovation
+- Leading and mentoring high-performing engineering teams, fostering a culture of reliability and innovation
-* Partnering with AWS services to secure record funding for client projects and ensuring best practices
+- Partnered with AWS to secure record funding for client projects and ensuring best practices
-* Reduced operational overhead and improved efficiency & time to market through strategic adoption of managed services
+- Reduced operational overhead and improved efficiency & time to market through strategic adoption of managed services
-* Grow the Infrastructure discipline, inside the company and out, contributing learning materials and videos
+- Grow the Infrastructure discipline, inside the company and out, contributing learning materials and videos

 Tech Stack:
-AWS, GCP, Go, Kubernetes, Javascript, Serverless, Terraform, Github, Gitlab
+AWS, GCP, Go, Kubernetes, JavaScript, Serverless, Terraform, GitHub, GitLab

-### AWS Cloud practice lead, ‘Teamwork/Corexpert’ consultancy
+### AWS Cloud Practice Lead, Teamwork/Corexpert consultancy

 February 2020 - November 2020 | Singapore